PriyankaSagam/pokemon-db/README.md

 Add an image tag that will display an image of the pokemon Add an anchor tag with the text of back, that will take you back to your Index.jsxview Update the route in the server.js to render the show view with the pokemon data

+# localhost:3000  & localhost:3000/pokemon

+# Part 2 with Pokedex
+Add Model for pokemon
+Rewrite Index Route to use Mongodb
+Rewrite Index View to work with Index Route
+Rewrite Show Route to MongoDB
+Rewrite Create Route to work with MongoDB
+Use New Page to create all the pokemon that were in the original array at minimum

+# The User Stories
+When a user goes to the /pokemonroute they will see an indexof pokemon: the names of each pokemon rendered to the page.
+When a user clicks on the name of the pokemon, they will be taken to that pokemon's showpage, and will see the pokemon's name and image.
+When a user goes to /pokemon/newa user sees a form that allows them to create a brand new pokemon, and then redirects the user back to /poke

+npm i dotenv
+touch .env
+.gitignore => node_modules
+                .env
+ npm i mongoose
+ cd models
+ touch poke.js
+ cd ..